Common Application Services

 - You should also use a single name on all of your documents (this name should match your transcripts unless, for instance, you got married and changed your name since).

-- It is your responsibility to follow the status of your applications and to contact AMCAS or the schools as necessary with questions.
+- It is your responsibility to follow the status of your applications and to contact the common application service or the schools as necessary with questions.

 - The list of post-secondary school experiences is limited to 15 on AMCAS but varies with the different services.
-Medical schools want applicants to choose what they think is important to them and important to call to the attention of med schools.
-You should not feel that you must have 15.
+Schools want applicants to choose what they think is important to them and important to call to the attention of the professional schools.
+You should not feel that you must have the maximum number of activities allowed.
 They should be activities to which you made a real commitment over a period of time.
 For example, if you went to Habitat for Humanity once, you should not list it.
 Not only does it not fall into the "important to you" category, but if you are asked in an interview to further describe your involvement with Habitat and you can only say you went once, it will appear that you are making an unsubstantiated claim (not helpful, as you can imagine).